Current VEST fellows are participating in either the 4-Year Program or 2-Year Program. Learn more about VEST Alumni.

 Brian Kim - firstname.lastname@example.org

-Brian Kim is a second-year IES pre-doctoral fellow completing the dual Education Policy Ph.D./MPP program with the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
-He studied education from a variety of perspectives throughout his undergraduate degree, working with organizations like America Reads and Counts, Upward Bound, the George Mitchell Scholarship Research Institute, and Let's Get Ready, before graduating with a B.A. in English and Economics from Bowdoin College.
+Brian Heseung Kim is an IES pre-doctoral fellow in the dual Education Policy Ph.D./MPP program with the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
+He studied education from a variety of perspectives throughout his undergraduate degree, working with organizations like America Reads and Counts, Upward Bound, and Let's Get Ready, before graduating with a B.A. in English and Economics from Bowdoin College.
 Brian received his teaching certification in English and Social Studies after graduation and taught English at a public high school in southern Maine for three years, eventually serving on the school leadership team.
-During summers, he also worked as an instructor in Economic Game Theory for gifted and talented middle school students through Johns Hopkins University.
-Brian's research interests primarily relate to teacher retention: how can we encourage skilled public school teachers to remain in the classroom as drivers of student learning and community-level change?
-He is also interested in teacher labor markets as a whole, applications of machine learning to education policy research, and behavioral nudges.

 Walter Herring - email@example.com

-Walter Herring is a second year student in the dual MPP/PhD Education Policy program through the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
+Walter Herring is in the dual MPP/PhD Education Policy program through the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 A native of Dallas, Texas, Walter earned his BA in Public Policy from Stanford University before returning to Dallas to teach Algebra 1 to 9th grade students through the Teach for America program.
 Prior to joining EdPolicyWorks, Walter worked as a program manager and data analyst for a non-profit organization in the San Francisco Bay Area devoted to preparing under-resourced middle and high school students for college.
 Walter’s research seeks to understand how student learning develops during the early elementary grades and what factors might contribute to their learning during these critical first years of school.

 Miray Seward - firstname.lastname@example.org